petersulyok/smfc/README.md

 ### 8. Power management
 If low noise and low heat generation are important attributes of your Linux box, then you may consider the following chapters.

 #### 8.1 CPU
 Most of the modern CPUs has multiple energy saving features.
-You can check your BIOS and enable [these features](https://metebalci.com/blog/a-minimum-complete-tutorial-of-cpu-power-management-c-states-and-p-states/) like:
+You can check your BIOS and enable them in order to minimize the heat generation.

+Intel(R) CPUs:
  - Intel(R) Speed Shift Technology
  - Intel(R) SpeedStep
  - C-states
  - Boot performance mode

+AMD(R) CPUs:
+ - PowerNow!
+ - Cool\`n\`quiet
+ - Turbo Core

 With this setup the CPU will change its base frequency and power consumption dynamically based on the load.

-TODO: Recommendation for AMD users.

 #### 8.2 SATA hard disks
 In case of SATA hard disks, you may enable: